Question and answer details

-You have asked very important questions, and those related to it, that parents all over the world are probably struggling with.
+You have asked very important questions that parents all over the world are probably struggling with.
 That is, do you allow your children, especially daughters, to live on campus?
 What do you do when your children have already engaged in haram activities?
 How do you deal with rebellious behavior and any violence, perceived or actual, in your children?

-One of the limitations to this type of forum is that I do not have the opportunity to gather additional data that can be extremely critical in providing you with the support, guidance and direction you seek.
+One of the limitations to this type of forum is that I do not have the opportunity to gather additional data that can be extremely critical in providing you with the support and guidance you seek.
 Notwithstanding these limitations, I’ll ask you a few questions that I hope you’ll answer to yourself.

 Interestingly, it sounds like you are highly concerned about your daughter leaving Islam, but yet later in your question, you also say that you feel secure in knowing she will not leave Islam.
-I understand you feel responsible for her remaining a Muslim, but know that Allah guides whom he will.
-Consider the example of Prophet Muhammed’s (PBUH) uncles who never accepted Islam.
+I understand that you feel responsible for her remaining a Muslim, but know that Allah guides whom He wills.
+Consider the example of Prophet Muhammad’s (PBUH) uncles who never accepted Islam.

-Your obligation is to teach your daughter about Islam, lead by example and continue showing her the righteous path, but understand that ultimately her iman is Allah’s to guide, not yours.
-Sometimes individuals live in a reckless way and if it be the Will of Allah, they will be guided back and if not, all we can do is pray for them.
+Your obligation is to teach your daughter about Islam, and to continue showing her the righteous path, but understand that ultimately her faith can be only guided by Allah and not by you.
+Sometimes, individuals live in a reckless way, and if it be the Will of Allah, they will be guided back; if not, all we can do is pray for them.

 Remember that even though many of us are caught up in whether someone is a Muslim or not, I believe it is much more important to consider the person’s actions, character and integrity.
 We have too many examples of Muslims, men and women, who pray regularly and provide much lip service to Islam.
 Yet, they possess little by way of character and virtue that embodies the essence of Islam.

 As for your daughter’s violence, it is absolutely unacceptable and should not be tolerated.
-Respect for one’s parents and elders is extremely important, and your daughter must understand this in no uncertain terms.
+Respect for one’s parents and an elder is extremely important, and your daughter must understand this in no uncertain terms.
 She must accept this and you have to enforce this boundary with her.

-With my recommended approach, you’re more likely to gain the things you want and she’ll love and respect you for it, in sha' Allah.
+With my recommended approach, you’re more likely to gain the things you want, and she’ll love and respect you for it, in sha' Allah.
 But do not resort to threats, condemnation, violence, name calling, disowning or other such tactics.
-Such methods will only set you both up for a losing proposition, a tortuous and harmful relationship.
+Such methods will only set you both up for a tortuous and harmful relationship.